johbrust/simulink_gym/Readme.md

 ## Example Environments

 Two different implementations of the classic cart pole environment are provided under [`envs`](./simulink_gym/envs).
 [One implementation](./simulink_gym/envs/cartpole_simulink.md) uses the basic Simulink blocks, [the other](./simulink_gym/envs/cartpole_simscape.md) is implemented using the [Simscape](https://www.mathworks.com/products/simscape.html) toolbox family.

+## Known Issues

+The known issues below could not be fixed due to the lack of knowledge about the exact cause.
+Despite these known issues, there are fixes known to avoid these issues, which are given with each issue.

+> :grey_exclamation: If you encounter issues not listed below, please create a new issue or even a pull request if you also already found the fix!

+- It sometimes can be observed that after a while two sets of output data are received from the Simulink model when only one action was sent.
+It is assumed that this is causes by some timing issues of the TCP/IP communication in combination with the update order of the model.

+  Fix: All occurrences of this issue could be mitigated by ensuring a certain [block execution order](https://de.mathworks.com/help/simulink/ug/controlling-and-displaying-the-sorted-order.html) of the Simulink model.
+There are different possibilities to achieve this:

+  1. Set the priorities of the *TCP/IP In* and *TCP/IP Out* blocks to 1 and 2, respectively.
+Simulink then tries to come up with a block execution order according to these priorities.
+Unfortunately, setting these priorities does not guarantee that such a block execution order is possible.
+  2. Introduce additional signals in the Simulink model to enforce a certain block execution order.
+E.g., add a signal of the incoming action to some (dummy) blocks close before the *TCP/IP Out* block.